lydavid/MusicSearch/README.md

 - Stats: information about its other tabs such as how many relationships it has with each resource
 - Releases: release resources associated with it

-A first-class resource is one that can be searched, and looked up.

-A second-class resource can only be searched, or only looked up.

-We plan to store all first-class resources in our local database.

 ## Generate unit test coverage

 `Run anything` -> `gradle app:createDebugUnitTestCoverageReport`